 Act 537 Plan

-The Township enacted a Sewage Management Plan on November 1, 2011.
+In accordance with the PA Department of Environmental Protection (PA DEP), The Township enacted a Sewage Management Plan on November 1, 2011.
 The Act 537 Plan provides a comprehensive planning document to identify and resolve existing sewage disposal problems, avoid potential sewage problems resulting from new land development, and to provide for future sewage disposal needs within the community.
-WRT Act 537 Plan

 Public Sewer Service